PayPal launches a payments product designed for marketplaces, platforms and crowdfunding sites

 Of course, PayPal has long supported marketplaces before today, the company notes in its announcement this morning – including from its origins with eBay to existing customers like Uber and Airbnb.
 However, it has done so using a variety of different solutions instead of a single, but customizable solution like this.

-PayPal has been testing the solution ahead of today’s launch with marketplaces Grailed and Rocketr.
+PayPal has been beta testing the solution ahead of today’s launch with marketplaces Grailed, Rocketr, and AliExpress.
+They are currently the only three using the solution.

 Today, PayPal for Marketplaces is rolling out globally, and is expected to be available to all markets in the months ahead.